-Battery life may vary considerably depending on product model, configuration, applications, power management settings and features utilized, as well as the natural performance variations produced by the design of individual components.
+Battery life might vary considerably depending on product model, configuration, applications, power management settings, and features utilized, as well as the natural performance variations produced by the design of individual components.
 Published battery life numbers are achieved on select models and configurations tested by TOSHIBA at the time of publication.
 Recharge time varies depending on usage.
-Battery may not charge while computer is consuming full power.
+Battery might not charge while computer is consuming full power.

-After going through many charge and discharge cycles, the battery will lose its ability to perform at maximum capacity and will need to be replaced.
+After going through many charge and discharge cycles, the battery loses its ability to perform at maximum capacity and needs to be replaced.
 This is a normal phenomenon for all batteries.
 To purchase a new battery pack, see the accessories information that is shipped with your computer.